LauriKle/rockpaperscissors_DS_2023/README.txt

 Then run client.py normally.
 Multiple clients can be run at the same time.
 Use the command "help" to get info on what commands you can use.
+To demonstrate that the system works, try the commands: status 0 play 0 r status 0 play 0 p status 0
+This checks the the status of the game with the ID 0 (which at first doesn't exist), plays rock (creating the game with the specified ID), checks the status again (and funnily enough, reveals what the first move was), plays paper (finishing the game), and checks the status again.
+Switch to another game by trying another game ID, whatever integer is fine.